 SAEs must be reported to the PC-CTU within 24 hours of discovery or notification of the event.
 The PC-CTU will acknowledge receipt of the SAE Report Form using the PC-CTU 'SAE Form Receipt' document.
-This receipt will be emailed and faxed to the site physician.
+This receipt will be emailed or faxed to the site physician.
 If the site physician does not receive a receipt within 24hrs of them sending the report (during office hours), they should re-send the SAE Report Form to the PC-CTU by email or fax and telephone ahead.

-The documentation will be reviewed by the Quality Assurance Manager (or nominated person) and the 'SAE Checklist' will be completed and retained by the PC-CTU.
-Following the initial check of the report, any additional information will be requested, and the CI or their medically qualified designated representative will review and evaluate the report for seriousness, causality and expectedness, within three additional working days.
+The documentation will be reviewed by the Trial team.
+Following the initial check of the report, any additional information will be requested, and the CI or their medically qualified designated representative will review and evaluate the report for, causality and expectedness.
 In the event of a SUSAR the reporting timelines stated below will be followed.
 If there have been two assessments of causality made, the site physician's assessment cannot be downgraded.
 Where there is a discrepancy the worst case assessment is used for reporting purposes.

-The PC-CTU will also ensure that SAE reports are reviewed by the Data Monitoring and Ethics Committee (DMEC), at least twice during the study at face-to-face meetings.
-Further correspondence will take place at least quarterly.
+The PC-CTU will also ensure that SAE reports are reviewed by the Data Monitoring and Ethics Committee (DMEC), at their regular meetings.

-Additional information, as it becomes available, will also be reported on the SAE Report Form (i.e. updating the original form) and returned to the PC-CTU by email or fax as above.The SAE Report Form will be filed in the Trial Master File according to PC-CTU SOP TM12 'Trial Master File', with copies filed in the patient's notes, the Case Record Form file and the Investigator Site File.
+Additional information, as it becomes available, will also be reported on the SAE Report Form (i.e. updating the original form) and returned to the PC-CTU by email or fax as above.
+The SAE Report Form will be filed in the Trial Master File according to PC-CTU_SOP_TM112 'Trial Master File and associated files', with copies filed in the patient's notes, the Case Record Form file and the Investigator Site File.